Top sustainable construction trends for 2025

 The more builders and home owners ask suppliers for more sustainable and non-toxic building products, the more they will supply them.

-10. Coach houses, laneway houses and urban infill building
+10. Coach houses, laneway houses and ADUs for urban infill building

 Urban infill construction slows urban sprawl and protects green space.
 That’s a good thing.
 But as so often is the case, those living in established older neighborhoods are often loath to see changes to their communities and increases in traffic, which is a fully understandable sentiment.
 But it doesn’t change the fact that the lowest-impact living occurs when new homes make use of existing infrastructure such as roads, sewers, power lines and public transportation.

-Another common sight is to see an older, smaller and possibly rundown house being removed, and a duplex being built in its place.
+Another common trend is to see older, smaller and possibly rundown homes being removed and duplexes being built in their place.
 We get it; it sucks when it happens next door to you but on the grand scheme of things, every residence built inside a city’s limits means one less house was built outside of them.

 Cross Laminated Timber (CLT) and Mass Timber Panels are more frequently replacing metal and solid wood as structural beams in buildings and homes, or so it would seem in the circles where we travel.
 This is a great trend towards preserving natural resources and old growth trees, as Mass Timber Panels are made from post-industrial waste wood as well as smaller dimension trees from logging that are normally too small for any commercial use.